 In this section, we highlight the overall performance of Egypt universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of Egypt universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), versus below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture on the country’s strengths and areas for improvement.

-It becomes apparent that in general Egypt's higher education institutions perform strongest in U-Multirank’s teaching & learning and regional engagement dimensions.
+It becomes apparent that in general Egypt's higher education institutions perform strongest in U-Multirank’s teaching & learning, regional engagement and international orientation dimensions.

 Tuition fees must be paid in Egypt.
 International students must pay between €750 and €2,500 per academic year at state universities.
 At private universities, the amount varies depending on the degree programme and can be up to €15,000 per academic year.